cmu-sei/juneberry/docs/getting_started.md

 docker pull amellinger/juneberry:cudadev
 ```

-These Docker images themselves do not contain any Juneberry code or data.
+The Docker images themselves do not contain any Juneberry code or data.
 When either container
 starts, the Juneberry code and data get _mounted_ into the container.
 This means the directory in
 the host environment is directly accessible from inside the container.
 Therefore, any edits made to
 content via the host environment are available inside the container and are not working on copies
 of those files.
-One can use any editor in the host environment, and those modifications
+One can use any editor available in the host environment, and those modifications
 will be available in the container.
 Similarly, outputs created by the container such as models,
-log files, and plots inside the models directory will be available outside the container will
+log files, and plots inside the models directory will be available outside the container and will
 persist after the container terminates.

 A sample script called `enter_juneberry_container` starts a **temporary** 'cudadev' container